paritytech/parity-processbot/README.md

 # Development

-The bot requires some environment variables listed in [./src/config.rs][config.rs].
+The bot requires some environment variables listed in [config.rs](./src/config.rs).
 They can, optionally, be set through an `.env` file which should be placed at the root of this repository.

-During **development**, it's handy to use a [smee.io](https://smee.io/) proxy, through the `WEBHOOK_PROXY_URL` variable, for receiving Github Webhook Events in your local instance of processbot.
+During **development**, it's handy to use a [smee.io](https://smee.io/) proxy, through the `WEBHOOK_PROXY_URL` environment variable, for receiving Github Webhook Events in your local instance of processbot.

+After setting up the environment, run: `cargo run`

 # Deployment